muh-zaid/Python-Course/README.md

 # Project Overview
 - This project demonstrates data loading, preprocessing, and analysis using Python.
-The analysis is implemented in a Jupyter Notebook and is designed to run seamlessly in Google Colab with datasets stored on Google Drive.
+The analysis is implemented in a Jupyter Notebook and is designed to run seamlessly in Google Colab with datasets uploaded upon request.
-- The notebook automatically handles dataset extraction and prepares the data for further analysis once the execution environment is set up correctly.

 # Project Structure
 The project consists of the following files: